markjnkim/es_mod/01-html/content/step-6-reach-out.md

 </nav>
 ```

-We created a new `class` called `contact` for the styling needed for this section.
+We created a new class called `contact` for the styling needed for this section.
 The section headings need consistency so using the same class for the `h2` makes a lot of sense as well.
 Having used a similar bottom border for our trainer section, we can reuse this class and thus save us a bit of writing and repeating by using the classes for `section-title` and `secondary-border`.

 > **Heads up**: Important to notice how a second class was declared for the `h2` elements by simply adding another class name within the quotation marks.
-Whitespace is the delineation syntax for separate classes, id's, and almost all the attributes except for the `style` attribute since this is using CSS.
+Whitespace is the delineation syntax for separate classes, id's, and almost all the attributes except for the `style` attribute since this is using CSS syntax.

 ## Step 2.
 Iframe, Uframe, we all frame for icecream.